 While generic formulations are required to have the same active ingredients and concentration as the original product, many do not, and bioequivalence can vary significantly.

-Adverse effects reported with topical corticosteroid therapy include local effects, such as skin atrophy (thinning), striae (stretch marks), telangiectasia (spider veins), perioral dermatitis (link to page) and acne-form eruptions as well as less frequent systemic effects, such as hypothalamic-pituitary-adrenal axis suppression and cataracts.
+Adverse effects reported with topical corticosteroid therapy include local effects, such as skin atrophy (thinning), striae (stretch marks), telangiectasia (spider veins), perioral dermatitis and acneiform eruptions as well as less frequent systemic effects, such as hypothalamic-pituitary-adrenal axis suppression and cataracts.
 Most adverse effects are associated with use of very strong topical steroids, although chronic use of less potent steroid preparations, especially on the face, groin or axillae, can lead to local side effects.
 Ingredients in topical steroid bases and rarely the corticosteroid molecule itself can cause an allergic contact dermatitis.